 It is like extending a rubber band to its limit.
 When people stretch to the maximum, they are more likely to pull a muscle.

 They *may* increase the range of motion you can attain, but not your ability to stabilize in these new positions.
-In fact, doing this will limit your performance in any physical activity you choose to perform.
+Doing this will limit your performance in any physical activity you choose to perform.

-It’s like getting in your car and putting on a seatbelt that doesn’t function: You think you’re protected but you’re really not.
+It’s like getting in your car and putting on a seatbelt that doesn’t function: You think you’re protected, but you’re not.

-Only the true fitness experts all agree that if you still choose to static stretch before any kind of physical activity that you’re probably better off not doing it at all.
+Only true fitness experts agree that if you still choose static stretch before any physical activity, you’re probably better off not doing it.

-Dynamic Mobility exercises are short stretches and muscle activation techniques whose main function is to give your body full range of motion as well as activate the muscles that have become dormant due to the sedentary nature of today’s workplace.
+Dynamic Mobility exercises are short stretches and muscle activation techniques whose main function is to give your body a full range of motion and activate the muscles that have become dormant due to the passive nature of today’s workplace.

 Years of corporate and family life will slowly inhibit your ability to move freely by creating poor posture.

-The effect of movement aging is that soreness you feel after waking up or the pain in your shoulders when you work out.
-It’s that fear of injuring your lower back when bending down to pick up a heavy box
+The effect of movement aging is the soreness you feel after waking up or the pain in your shoulders when you work out.
+It’s that fear of injuring your lower back when bending down to pick up a heavy box.

-Dynamic Mobility Exercises reverses this aging process and enhances every aspect of your physical abilities (speed, strength, power, vertical jump, endurance, energy) while keeping you fully protected from major injuries.
+Dynamic Mobility Exercises reverse this aging process and enhance every aspect of your physical abilities (speed, strength, power, vertical jump, endurance, energy) while keeping you fully protected from major injuries.

-A study was performed 30 cadets in the US military who did 3 consecutive days of either mobility, static stretching, or no warm up and their effectiveness (or ineffectiveness) on their performance.
+The authors performed the study on 30 cadets in the US military to test the effectiveness of mobility, static stretching, or no warm-up on their performance.

-Tests were done on the shuttle run, underhand med ball throw and 5 step long jump.
+We tested the shuttle run, underhand med ball throw, and five steps long jump.

-Out of each of the modes of warming up dynamic mobility exercises helped the subjects perform better on every test.
+Out of each mode of warming up, dynamic mobility exercises helped the subjects perform better on every test.

-There were no increases from either the no warm up group or static stretching group.
+There were no increases from either the no warm-up or static stretching group.

-The test proved CONCLUSIVELY that mobility drills before exercising enhanced every aspect of their athletic performance.
+The test proved that exercise-related mobility drills enhanced every aspect of their athletic performance.

-Another study conducted by the University of Wyoming and published in the “Journal of Strength and Conditioning Research” June 2008 strongly supports the use of dynamic mobility exercises exercises before a workout.
+Another study by the University of Wyoming published in the “Journal of Strength and Conditioning Research” in June 2008 strongly supports the use of dynamic mobility exercises before a workout.

-They wanted to see whether introducing a dynamic mobility into a four week training program of 24 high level college athletes would have a positive impact on the following performance factors:
+They wanted to see whether introducing dynamic mobility into a four-week training program of 24 high-level college athletes would have a positive impact on the following performance factors:

 The athletes were divided into two groups.
-One group used static stretching and the other group used mobility exercises before daily practice sessions.
-The groups were tested for four weeks and measures were taken before and after the training session.
+One group used static stretching, and the other used mobility exercises before daily practice sessions.
+The groups were tested for four weeks, and measures were taken before and after the training session.

 So what did they find in both groups?
-The research showed that the static group found NO improvements and some decreases in the performance factors stated above.
+The research showed that the static group found NO improvements and some decreases in the above performance factors.

 This group showed improvements in Enhanced Muscular Strength, including increases of: